mmastrac/nanojson/README.md

 nanojson is a tiny, fast, and compliant JSON parser and writer for Java.

+## License

+nanojson is dual-licensed under the MIT and Apache Public License.

 ## Get started

   * Build: `mvn clean compile test jar:jar`